-For someone who has always been pretty vocal about how much I hate running it is not surprising that people look at me with wonder when I say I have entered a half marathon.
+For someone who has always been pretty vocal about how much I hate running it is not surprising that people look at me with wonder when I say I have entered a marathon.
 Even I’m surprised since I’ve always been adamant that I have no intention of doing one!
-However, the “wow, you’re really going to run for 21km!” incredulous comment is always followed by “But why Sierra Leone?
+However, the “wow, you’re really going to run for 42km!” incredulous comment is always followed by “But why Sierra Leone?
 Is there not somewhere closer?”.

 A change of heart

 Travelling through Cambodia changed me in ways I never expected it to.
 I was shocked to learn about the Khmer Rouge regime, recent history I knew nothing about.
 I was also completely unaware of the unexploded ordinance problem that is still being tackled 40 years after the end of the Vietnamese War.
 But more than anything, I was humbled by the people I met.
 The generosity of those who had nothing was astounding, their warmth and friendliness something that is remarked about in every tourist brochure.
 But really, what stuck with me was their attitude.